Underscore76/SDVTASMod/README.md

 Helper Functions:
 * `help` - allows you to check command description/usage
 * `list` - lists available overlays/logics/commands, to find available options
+* `overlay` - print or modify the status of TAS overlays
+* `logic` - print or modify the status of TAS automation logic
 * `clr` - clear the current console screen
 * `exit` - exit the game